avocado-framework/avocado-vt/docs/source/WritingTests/DevelEnvSetup.rst

     [v2v]
     subdir: v2v/

-6) This should be enough.
-Now, when you use --list-tests, you'll be able to see entries like:
+5. This should be enough.
+Now, when you use ``--list-tests``, you'll be able to see entries like:

 ::